chrisinvb/arweave-python-client/README.md

 # arweave-python-client
-This client allows you to integrate your python apps with the Arweave network allowing you to got wallet operations and transactions
+This client allows you to integrate your python apps with the Arweave network allowing you to get wallet operations and transactions

 ## Installing
 To use the library simply install it: